-- 1 To prime the tubing, connect the syringe filled with Hizentra to the infusion tubing and gently push on the syringe plunger to fill the tubing with Hizentra - 2 Stop priming before Hizentra fluid reaches the needle - 3 Insert syringe filled with Hizentra into the infusion pump - 4 Once the infusion sites have been prepared and the needles have been inserted, turn on the infusion pump, according to manufacturer's instructions
+- 1. To prime the tubing, connect the syringe filled with Hizentra to the infusion tubing and gently push on the syringe plunger to fill the tubing with Hizentra - 2.
+Stop priming before Hizentra fluid reaches the needle - 3.
+Insert syringe filled with Hizentra into the infusion - 4.
+Turn on the infusion pump, according to manufacturer's instructions